ashwinvaidya17/DMAS2019_B19/README.md

 # Blotto-game
   Go to Blotto_game folder to run the Blotto Game simulation.
-  #### Note: For the pratical purposes we have consider TOM order of agents to be <=5.
-If you give the TOM order >5, then it will consider the max i.e. 5.

   ## Blotto Game(for 2 players)
  Follow steps given below to run 2 player simulation of Blotto Game.
 ### The simulation will run for 100 rounds